 It’s true that Hoshizaki stackable ice makers will boost your ice production rate, but the way they are engineered creates some key downsides.
 You need to consider a few things before running out and buying additional units to stack on top of one another.

-You need to consider how much bin space you have before stacking machines.
+If you’re looking to create a high-volume ice maker machine by stacking another unit on top of your existing machine, you’ll need to increase your bin space.
 Ice bins have a switch that stops ice production (along with connected stackable units) when ice begins to reach the top.
-This mechanism stops your ice machine from continually producing ice, so it doesn’t spill out of your bin and onto the floor.
+This mechanism stops your ice machine from continually producing ice, so it doesn’t lead to an ice maker freeze up.

-Stacking machines makes it near impossible to service the bottom unit.
+Stacking ice machines makes it near impossible to service the bottom unit.
 The units on top block evaporator plates and drop zones making ice machine cleaning a real chore.
 The only way to reach these components is if you remove the top stackable unit.
-Afterward, a technician must reinstall the machine which takes extra time and costs a lot more money.
+Afterward, an ice machine technician must reinstall the machine which takes extra time and costs a lot more money.

-Finally, ice makers release a lot of heat, and stackable machines are no exception.
+Finally, a commercial ice maker releases a lot of heat, and stackable machines are no exception.
 The more stackable units you add, the hotter the room will get, and you’ll need to cancel out that extra heat.
 That may mean lowering the temperature or increasing the air flow by installing extra fans in the room.
-Overly hot rooms cause ice machines to work overtime, causing ice shortages or machine breakdowns.
+Overly hot rooms cause ice machines to work overtime, causing lower ice cube production or machine breakdowns.

-Here at Easy Ice, we believe stacking machines should be considered a last resort.
-If you own a small restaurant and your ice maker is not keeping up with your needs, you have other, more reliable options.
+If you own a small restaurant and your ice maker is not keeping up with your needs, you have options.

-The best ice machine for any room is a single unit, so check to see if your space will allow for a larger one.
+The best ice machine for any room is a single unit, so check to see if your space will allow for a larger, high-volume ice maker.
 One ice machine is much easier to service than one with a stackable ice maker on top.

-If you don’t have room for a larger unit, consider finding space for a second one, such as another room.
-It may be more of a hassle, but again, two separate ice makers are going to have a longer lifespan than two stacked units.
+You’re second best option should be finding space for another ice machine.
+It may be more of a hassle, but again, two separate ice makers are going to have a longer lifespan than stacking units.